peterhoward42/minikafka/docs/log.md

                 *  Two main()s !
             *  Try against server
+                *  Need to configure security on client
+        *  Make backlog / shift stuff into it
-                *  Need to configure security on client o  No good doing defer conn.Close() in NewProducer, but when? o  Must we have timeout on request? o  How get go generate to work o  Shared default host/port o  Make it do the *real* thing for a produce against a in-memory backend. o  Add to store (with mutex) o  Increment that topic's next message number (to use) o  Now do getter client o  Now do time expunge housekeeping o  12-factor conformance o  Add tests o  Add TLS / and or JWT auth o  Prioritize from: redis backend, pub/sub, dockerize, deploy k8s.
+        *  No good doing defer conn.Close() in NewProducer, but when?
+    *  How get go generate to work o  Shared default host/port o  Make it do the *real* thing for a produce against a in-memory backend. o  Add to store (with mutex) o  Increment that topic's next message number (to use) o  Now do getter client o  Now do time based message evition housekeeping o  Configure host from envars o  Add tests o  Add TLS / and or JWT auth

 ----------------------------------------------------------------
 ----------------------------------------------------------------